Option Coordinator

 • 15-18 semester hours of technical concentration courses, and

-• six semester hours of thesis.
+• 6 semester hours of thesis.

 This plan is strongly recommended for all candidates who wish to continue their graduate studies beyond the master’s degree.
-The thesis provides firsthand experience with experimental design, literature searches, research methodology, technical report writing, and oral presentation of results.
+The thesis provides firsthand research experience with experimental design, literature searches, research methodology, technical report writing, and oral presentation of research results.
 Additionally, the thesis option can lead the graduate student to a higher level of expertise in the chosen area of specialization.

 Non-thesis Plan

-The non-thesis plan is designed for students who wish to enhance their knowledge and skills to succeed in careers as practicing engineers, but are unlikely to pursue a PhD or doctorate degree.
+The non-thesis plan is designed for students who wish to enhance their knowledge and skills to succeed in careers as practicing engineers, but are unlikely to pursue a PhD or a doctoral degree.
 A total of 33 semester hours of coursework is required for this plan.
-In addition to 6-9 semester hours of core courses, every student enrolled in this option is required to complete 21-24 semester hours of technical courses related to their discipline, and a 3-semester-hour graduate project course.
+In addition to 6-9 semester hours of core courses, every student enrolled in this option is required to complete 21-24 semester hours of technical courses related to their discipline, and a 3-semester hours graduate project course.
 A graduate student enrolled in a graduate project course will be required to defend the results of his or her project by giving a presentation to the engineering faculty and students.

 Management Plan

 Students who have been in the work arena and are moving into an engineering management role may wish to choose the management plan.
-A total of 36 semester hours of coursework is required for this plan.
+A total of 33 semester hours of coursework is required for this plan.
 This consists of:

 • 6-9 semester hours of core courses,